The weak Galerkin finite element method for Stokes interface problems with curved interface: Introduction

-The outline of this paper is as follows: in Section 2, some notations used in this paper are presented.
-We also give the definitions of the weak finite element spaces and weak operator, and the numerical scheme of weak Galerkin finite element method.
-Moreover we give the proof of the existence and uniqueness.
-The Section 3 is devoted to the proof of the stability of the solution of the weak Galerkin finite element scheme and some important inequalities.
-In Section 4 and 5, the error estimations under the energy norm and the $L^2$ norm are proved separately.
+The outline of this paper is as follows: In Section 2, some notations used in this paper are presented.
+We also give the definitions of the weak Galerkin finite element space and weak differential operators.
+Based on these definitions, the weak Galerkin finite element scheme is established.
+Moreover, the proof of the existence and uniqueness is given.
+Section 3 is devoted to the proof of the stability of the solution of the WG scheme and presents some important inequalities.
+In Section 4 and 5, the error estimates in the energy norm and the $L^2$ norm are proved separately.
 Finally, we give some numerical examples to verify our proposed theories in Section 6.